BavleyDanial/VulkanRenderingEngine/README.md

     }
     ImGui::End();

-    // This is currently the way to get entities of specific transforms, in the future there will be an API for that mScene->GetFlecsWorld().each([&](flecs::entity e, TransformComponent& transform) {
+    // This is currently the way to get entities of specific transforms, in the future, there will be an API for that mScene->GetFlecsWorld().each([&](flecs::entity e, TransformComponent& transform) {
         if (ImGui::Begin(e.name())) {
             ImGui::PushID(static_cast<uint32_t>(e.id()));